 Transcripts are great for anyone who missed the big meeting and a convenient reference for anyone who was there.
 But what if that meeting included discussions about unpatented technology or other company secrets?
 No business wants outsiders privy to such things, but it can’t be avoided if you’re bringing in an external transcriptionist to caption or subtitle the event.
 Non-disclosure agreements are a thing, though you can never be too careful; leaks happen all the time.

 Opting for an automatic transcription service will reduce such privacy risks.
 It won’t eliminate privacy risks necessarily, since many send audio to the cloud for processing.
 The risk of a breach is much lower, in any case, which makes AI-driven transcription the way to go for subtitling private events.

 Get the best of automatic transcription today

-Automatic transcription is a feasible alternative for live subtitling conferences, meetings, and other events – under the right conditions.
+Automatic transcription is a feasible alternative to a professional transcriptionst for real-time captioning of conferences, meetings, and other events – under the right conditions.
 Epiphan LiveScrypt makes it easier than ever to get those conditions just right.
 Powered by Google’s advanced speech recognition technology, LiveScrypt features professional audio inputs (XLR, TRS) so you can capture crystal-clear audio conducive to accurate AI transcription.
 Our automatic transcription solution also includes HDMI and SDI inputs, a built-in screen for configuration, and a QR code system for easy streaming.
 These simplify setup for auto transcription and make for fewer points of failure.